gkcolumbia/grp_project1/readme.md

 1. Download this repo master branch to your local machine or cloud.

-2. Change the username variable to your own SQL user name in both psql_create_tables.py and psql_upload_data.py files.
+2. Change the username and password variables to your own SQL user name and password in both psql_create_tables.py and psql_upload_data.py files.
+This step is necessary to avoid password-related issues

 3. Run the following comand line in terminal: